 Ü Relax uses a proprietary (prop) blend for its active ingredients, which make it more challenging to assess side effect risk because only the total dose is published rather than the individual dose of each ingredient.

-A page on Calming Co’s website suggests that kava is effective “without any side effects,” which we find to be a dangerous and misleading statement given the clinical studies we’ve cited in this article.
+When we first published this article, a page on Calming Co’s website suggested that kava is effective “without any side effects,” which we found to be a dangerous and misleading statement given the clinical studies we’ve cited in this article.

 On an individual basis, it’s challenging to assess side effect risk, but we do consider Ü Relax more likely to cause side effects than the average anti-anxiety supplement we’ve reviewed on Illuminate Health given our concerns about kava.